CareWithConfidence/carewithconfidence.github.io/_courses/parents-first-aid.md

 Each session includes

-A useful booklet with 'What to do information'
+A useful booklet with "What to do information"

 *Free Future First aid refresher class (so as your babies & children grow, so will your knowledge and always be age appropriate)
 *Useful purse/wallet symptoms card and much more *Adult CPR, Choking & recovery (Emergency Life-Support) is part of the course.
-It’s important learning for your little ones, but you will go away knowing the most important of first aid skills for every member of your family.
+It's important learning for your little ones, but you will go away knowing the most important of first aid skills for every member of your family.
 *Delivered by a fully qualified instructor, with over 20 years experience of caring for babies and children

 Our courses cover emergency First Aid for all your family, from birth upwards.